Training Description

 This is where vision meets strategy.
 Together, the coach and client shape a plan that’s both inspiring and actionable.

-This is the active journey—where insight turns into action and learning.
+This is the active journey—where insights turns into action and learning.
 The coach supports, challenges, and resources the client as they implement their plan.
+This step also involves bringing closure to the coaching relationship.

 In the “Dance” stage, the coach and potential client explore whether the partnership feels like a good match.
 This is an informal, open conversation that focuses on compatibility, expectations, and initial impressions.